PolRibas/investment-boot/README.md

 Investment Boot is a TypeScript application designed to help you track and manage your stock market investments.
 With this tool, you can check your portfolio, view open positions, and run automated scripts ("boots") to streamline your investment processes.
 The application supports English and Spanish.

+## Requirements

+Node.js: Version 21 or higher
+npm: Version 10.5.0 or higher

 ## Installation

 Clone the repository: